marijnh/Eloquent-JavaScript/19_paint.md

 need to build a basic ((web application)).
 In this chapter, we will do just that.

+{{index [file, image]}}

 Our ((application)) will be a ((pixel)) ((drawing)) program, where you can modify a picture pixel by pixel by manipulating a zoomed-in view of it, shown as a grid of colored squares.
-You can use the program to open image ((file))s, scribble on them with your mouse or other pointer device, and save them.
+You can use the program to open image files, scribble on them with your mouse or other pointer device, and save them.
 This is what it will look like: